-Visit the dentist before treatment begins if possible, and
+Visit the dentist at least four weeks before treatment begins if possible, and

 - Maintain good dental and oral hygiene to help prevent gum disease and infection.

-- Use a mouthwash prescribed by your dentist and avoid alcohol-based mouthwashes.
+- Use an antibacterial rinse two to four times a day and avoid alcohol-based mouthwashes.

 - Inspect your mouth daily to detect any problems with sores, ulcers or infection.

 - Speak with your oncologist and dentist as soon as possible if you have any mouth, tooth or jaw pain—or any other symptom of possible dental problems.